 B. The County shall, within six (6) months of finalizing this RP and in consultation with Counsel and the joint Expert, complete revision of its policies, procedures, and practices to ensure compliance with the ADA, its implementing regulations, related federal and state disability laws, and to ensure compliance with the remedial provisions outlined herein.
 Implementation of revised policies, procedures, and practices will proceed expeditiously and consistently with the parties' agreement.
 The six-month implementation deadline will not apply to the County's development of a disability tracking system, addressed in Paragraph II.A.

-During the previous monitoring period, the County reported the revisions to the Custody & Court Operations Manual (CCOM) 8000 - Inmates with Disabilities, and the related forms had been finalized and implemented.
+The Expert notes the County implemented the revisions to the Custody & Court Operations Manual (CCOM) 8000 - Inmates with Disabilities, and the related forms.